A nonsingular spacetime defect: Nonvacuum solution

 The dimensionless angular pressure components are given by \bsubeqs\beqa t_{zz} &\equiv& T_{ZZ}/(e^2 f^2) = \frac{(1-\mathcal{F})^2 \, (1-4\gamma/3)}{w}\,, \\[2mm] t_{xx} &\equiv& T_{XX}/(e^2 f^2) = (\sin\,Z)^2 \; t_{zz}\,. \eeqa\esubeqs

 Three remarks can be made.
-First, only the $t_{yy}$ component depends explicitly on $y_0$ (and goes to zero for $w\to y_0^2$), because, for constant $\widetilde F(w)$, the other components do not depend on $\widetilde\kappa$.
+First, only the $t_{yy}$ component depends explicitly on $y_0$ (and goes to zero for $w\to y_0^2$) because, for constant $\widetilde F(w)$, the other components do not depend on $\widetilde\kappa$.
 Second, the angular pressure components vanish identically for the particular value $\gamma=3/4$, whereas they become negative for $\gamma>3/4$.
-Third, in terms of the energy density $\rho$ and the pressures $p_n$ of an imperfect fluid, the asymptotic behavior of the Skyrme field is $\rho\sim +4/w$, $p_y\sim -4/w$, and $p_x\sim p_z = O(1/w^2)$, so that $\rho+p_y$ vanishes to leading order (recall that, for a perfect fluid, precisely the combination $\rho+p$ enters the hydrostatic equilibrium equation~\cite{Weinberg1972}).
+Third, in terms of the energy density $\rho$ and the pressures $p_n$ of an imperfect fluid, the asymptotic behavior of the Skyrme field gives $\rho\sim +4/w$, $p_y\sim -4/w$, and $p_x\sim p_z = O(1/w^2)$, so that $\rho+p_y$ vanishes to leading order (recall that, for a perfect fluid, precisely the combination $\rho+p$ enters the hydrostatic equilibrium equation~\cite{Weinberg1972}; see also the discussion in Ref.~\cite{VilenkinShellard1986}).

 As a concrete example, consider the energy-momentum densities for the $C_{1}=0$ case discussed in the second paragraph of Sec.~\ref{subsec:Asymptotics-boundary-conditions}.
 Figure \ref{fig:EMtensor-gamma-zero} shows the components of the energy-momentum tensor for a particular choice of parameters, including $\gamma=0$.
 Figures \ref{fig:EMtensor-gamma-three-eights} and \ref{fig:EMtensor-gamma-three-quarter} use the same parameters but now with $\gamma=3/8$ and $\gamma=3/4$, respectively.
 Observe that the value of the central energy density $t_{tt}(y_0^2)$ decreases with increasing $\gamma$.